AviatrixSystems/Docs/HowTos/avxgw_azurevpngw_site2cloud.rst

 Troubleshooting
 ===============

-To check a tunnel state, go to Site2Cloud, the tunnel status will be displayed in a pop up window.
+To check a tunnel state, go to Site2Cloud.
+The tunnel status will be displayed in a popup window.

 To troubleshoot a tunnel state, go to Site2Cloud -> Diagnostics.